cassfinn/Machine-Learning-Enron/README.md

 Algorithm Selection
 -------------------

-Several algorithms were tried, including: GaussianNB, DecisionTree, SVM, SVC, LinearSVC, AdaBoost, RandomForest, KNeighbors, and Logistic Regression.
+A variety of algorithms were tried, including: GaussianNB, DecisionTree, SVM, SVC, LinearSVC, AdaBoost, RandomForest, KNeighbors, and Logistic Regression.
 Each of these algorithms was run and tuned with PCA and GridSearchCV as well as manually to get the best combination of parameters.
 Results of the tuning were measured by the accuracy, precision and recall scores.
 LogisticRegression turned out to have the highest accuracy, precision and recall rates when tested and is the algorithm selected.
 While some algorithms scored very well on accuracy and precision, recall was lower.

 Validation
 ----------

 To validate the performance of each algorithm, accuracy, recall and precision scores were calculated for each.
 Each category is required to be above 0.3 in order for the algorithm to be considered acceptable.
 To ensure we trained our model correctly, the data was split into two categories: training and testing.
 When training the data, we used a subset of the overall data, selected an algorithm and tuned the features until the results were acceptable.
 We then test that same model on the subset of the overall data which was reserved for testing.
 If the results do not pass acceptance criteria on the test dataset then it means we have made a mistake.
 One common mistake is overfitting the data by applying too many features or tuning parameters so that they work well on the training data only.

 Our model was tested with a Stratified Shuffle Split cross validation iterator in tester.py in order to create random training test sets of the data.
+K-Fold cross validation takes all of the labeled data and divides it into batches.
+The model is then trained on K-1 batches, validated on the last batch and repeated for all permutations.
+Stratified K-Fold also looks at the relative distribution of the classes.
+If one class or label appears more than another, stratified k-fold will represent that imbalance when it creates batches.

 #### The best results are from the Logistic Regression algorithm which was tuned and evaluated as follows: